N3X15/vgws/README.md

 and with a minimum of QC.
 This code is old, and has bugs, undiscovered vulnerabilities, and unfinished features up the wazoo.

-**This code is currently completely broken due to abandoned library.
+**This code is currently completely broken due to abandoned libraries.
 I am fixing it.**

+We're moving to webpack, too.

 # /vg/station Web Services
 *Oh god why did I ever code this*